Anthrocon/www/content/Registration/registration/index.md

 {{< center >}}## Disclaimers for registration tiers{{< /center >}}

 **\* Note for Sponsor, Supersponsor, and Ultrasponsor:** A portion of this membership constitutes a donation to Anthrocon which, by law, is not tax-deductible and is not refundable if your registration is canceled.
-For more information, please see [**our refund policy**](/refundpolicy).
+For more information, please see [our refund policy](/refundpolicy).

 **\*\* Note for Advance Hotel Reservations:** The higher demand hotels (such as the Westin, Courtyard and the Drury) will have a number of rooms set aside for the general reservation opening.
 This is done to ensure that no hotel sells out completely before the general opening and to give all attendees a chance to reserve a room in the higher demand hotels.
 You may see a hotel sell out during the advanced reservation period but once again have rooms available during general reservations.
-For more information about available hotels, see [**our hotels page**](/hotel).
+For more information about available hotels, see [our hotels page](/hotel).

 ***